Welcome to my webpage

 My research program addresses how economic agents make decisions in social dilemmas on the use of natural resources; focusing on incentives and how these incentives are affected by contextual factors – such as institutional change.

-A second line of research focuses on the use of natural resources in settings of scarcity and conflict.
+A first line of research focuses on the use of natural resources in settings of scarcity and conflict.
 This study of scarcity includes, in a broad sense, the analysis of behavioral responses to changes in the availability of resources, the private and social marginal value of those resources as well as their resilience.
 My interest in conflict refers to settings where there is a trade-off between conservation and social welfare and on how institutional change can alleviate such trade-offs.